 Having competed through the years in disciplines ranging from jumping, equitation, competitive trail and endurance riding, Gymkhana, Reining, and working with cows, Kim possesses a unique understanding of keeping horses conditioned and sound from the ground up.

 With over 30 years of practical experience and study of Equine bodywork & biomechanics, Kim holds certification as an ESMT from Equissage of Virginia, and from the AOPP as a certified PEMF Professional.
 Her foundation of study began with the teachings of Jack Meagher, who is considered the father of Sports Massage.
-Her library of study includes the works of Dr. James Rooney, Jean-Marie Denoix, Betsy Uhl, DVM, PhD & Dr. Andris Kaneps, DVM, PhD to name a few.
+Her library of study includes the works of Dr. James Rooney, Jean-Marie Denoix, Betsy Uhl, DVM, PhD, Jec Aristotle Ballou, Helle Katrine Kleven to name a few.
 She firmly believes you can learn something from everyone and constantly seeks out current scientific knowledge to bring to the table.
-Her continued studies include ‘Science of Motion’ with Jean Luc Cornille and she has completed and scored 100% on FEI Campus coursework in Equine Anatomy and Physiology.
+She has completed and scored 100% on FEI Campus coursework in Equine Anatomy and Physiology.

-Courtney has always had a passion for horses and her dream came true, at 13, when her Morgan mare came into her life.
+Courtney always had a passion for horses and her dream came true when her Morgan mare came into her life.
 As a three-year-old, Midnight Mischief, “Missy”, taught Courtney a great deal about patience, balance, consistency, and determination.
 The green pair grew together and competed in hunter/jumper and dressage arenas around New England.
 The two took a liking to dressage and continued training and showing during their younger years.

 An unfortunate event resulted in an injury to Missy's neck.
-A large part of her rehabilitation program included massage therapy which did wonders for her progress and served as one of the inspirations to pursue a certification in the field years later.
+A large part of her rehabilitation program included massage therapy which did wonders for her progress and served as an inspiration to pursue a certification in the field.

-After Courtney graduated high school, she earned an Associate degree in Health Science from Goodwin University and continued riding.
-As a member of the CDA team, Courtney and her teammates successfully competed in the Lendon Gray Youth Dressage Festival in 2009.
-Soon after, she enrolled in Bancroft University’s School of Massage Therapy and earned her certification in Equine Massage Therapy.
-Part of the certification process included clinical field work which is where Kim came in.
+Courtney earned her certification in Equine Massage Therapy from Bancroft University’s School of Massage Therapy.
+Part of the process included clinical field work where Kim came in.
 Kim provided a collaborative mentorship focused on broadening Courtney’s knowledge and technique.

-Concurrently, Courtney graduated with a Bachelor of Science in education, magna cum laude, from Central Connecticut State University.
-At CCSU, Courtney built relationships and competed on the school’s IHSA team.
-Through the team, Courtney was introduced to several training barns and developed partnerships with horses and owners that still stand today.
+A few years later, Courtney graduated with a Bachelor of Science in education from CCSU.
+There, Courtney built relationships and competed on the school’s IHSA team where she was introduced to several training barns and developed partnerships that still stand today.

-In 2017, Courtney began her career as a high school English teacher.
-During her first two years of teaching, she completed a Master’s in Educational Technology at CCSU.
-Courtney continues to broaden her education and recently began a Master’s in Curriculum and Instruction at University of Saint Joseph.
+In 2017, Courtney began her career as a high school teacher.
+Since, she completed a Master’s in Educational Technology at CCSU.
+She continues to broaden her education and is currently working on a Master’s in Curriculum and Instruction at the University of Saint Joseph.